Lake Chapala, Mexico

 When we asked people why foreigners move to Lake Chapala, they responded:

 "Lake Chapala offers expats a wealth of activities and attractions that make it one of the most desirable locations in the world to move to.
 Its year-round temperate climate and stunning scenery are two major draws, while its vibrant culture and friendly people are a welcome addition to any expat lifestyle.
 Additionally, the area boasts a reliable telecommunications infrastructure, excellent healthcare (both public and private), and an established expat community, making it an ideal home for those looking to make a permanent move.
-Low crime rates, affordable housing, and a lower cost of living also contribute to its popularity, making it a great choice for anyone looking for a new home," commented one expat who moved to Lake Chapala.
+Low crime rates, affordable housing, and a lower cost of living also contribute to its popularity, making it a great choice for anyone looking for a new home," said one expat living in Lake Chapala.

 About the Author

-Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.